johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-01-typescript-unit-tests-with-debug-support/index.md

 }
 ```

 `greeter.ts` is a TypeScript file that contains a single simple function.
-The `makeGreeting` function takes a single string parameter and, over a number of lines, constructs a greeting from that which the function returns.
+The `makeGreeting` function takes a string parameter and, over a number of lines, constructs a greeting string which the function returns.
 The nature of the greeting is inconsequential.
 However, remember later we want to be able to debug our test.
-We've intentionally written a function featuring more than one line of code, so we can demonstrate the benefits of debugging; in the form of the built up debug context.
+We've intentionally written a function featuring more than one line of code.
+We've done this so we can demonstrate the benefits of debugging by showing the program state as it is in the process of executing.

 ## Setting up the Jest project